 As long as you have healthy breasts, and the time to devote to the process, you can induce lactation after menopause.
-A uterus and/or ovaries are not required, so if you have had a hysterectomy or other surgery you can still have a successful ANR with your partner – or solo!
+A uterus and/or ovaries are not required, so if you’ve had a hysterectomy or other surgery you can still have a successful ANR with your partner – or solo!

 Getting Started with Lactation After Menopause

 I found it rather slow going (and honestly kind of frustrating) to induce while experiencing the effects of menopause.
 There is a lot going on in your body during this time, especially with the hormones required for successful milk production.

 My attempts at inducing involved the co-operation of my partner, and a lot of breast suckling to stimulate the milk-making process.
 This was somewhat successful and I was able to produce some milk, and the odd time, an exciting little spray of milk.

 Of course, I was not satisfied with the amount of milk I was making, so I opted to add domperidone into the mix.
 This turned out to be a great addition, and within a few months I was able to produce almost 2oz of milk a day.
 This may not sound like a lot, but you should be aware that inducing seldom gives you the amount of milk that you would have if you you had gone through a pregnancy – the two can not be equated – the hormonal changes in the body during a pregnancy are just not something that we can fully duplicate.
 That being said…